shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 Image source: [Pixabay](https://pixabay.com/photos/foggy-mist-forest-trees-spooky-545838/)

 ## Outline
-Data trends in the movie industry such as [this one](https://wheresthejump.com/has-the-quality-of-horror-movies-declined-over-time/) suggest that the general perception towards horror movies in the past five decades might, on average, be dwindling.
+Data trends in the movie industry such as [this one](https://wheresthejump.com/has-the-quality-of-horror-movies-declined-over-time/) suggest that the general positive perception towards horror movies in the past five decades might, on average, be dwindling.
 This can be attributed to a variety of factors: declining popularity, worsening quality, growing fear tolerance (or diminishing fear tolerance!), structural shift in budgets, biases in movie-recommender engines, fear exposure, ... _the list is endless_.

 Having watched over 150 horror movies from more than 4 continents and of at least 5 different languages, I am determined to see horror be reestablished as a successful genre in the international movie industry.
 I hope horror movie enthusiasts and new fans alike get to continue enjoying them for years to come.